coddit/codespace/README.md

 # asperitas

 Asperitas is a full stack reddit clone that I wrote to learn more about Node.js, React, and NoSQL databases.
 The name asperitas comes from a type of [cloud](https://en.wikipedia.org/wiki/Asperitas_(cloud)).
+Edit from vscode

 ## Installation